-If you experience any of the following, immediately talk to your doctor.
+If you experience any of the above, immediately talk to your doctor.

-As mentioned before, you might easily mistake a dislocated rib for a fractured rib since they have similar symptoms.
-Unlike a dislocation, however, fractures can happen to multiple ribs at the same time.
+As mentioned before, it might be possible to mistake a sprained rib for a fractured rib since they have similar symptoms.
+Unlike a "dislocation," however, fractures can happen to multiple ribs at the same time.
 Also, rib fractures are rare since the collarbone (clavicle) protects the rib cage from getting damaged.

 Normally, rib fractures are associated with other injuries and accidents.
 For example, the first and second pair of ribs commonly become fractured when a person experiences facial or head injuries.